Reproduced in full:

 The College is committed to maintaining a work and educational environment that is free of harassment.
 In keeping with this commitment, the College will not tolerate harassment of College employees or of employees performing services for the College by anyone, including any supervisor, co-worker, vendor, client, or customer of the College or any third party.

-3. All College employees are responsible to help assure that harassment is avoided.
-If an employee feels that he/she has experienced or witnessed harassment, they are to notify either the Office of Institutional Equity or the Human Resources Office, or the Student Development Office.
+All College employees and students are responsible to help assure that harassment is avoided.
+If an employee or student feels that they have experienced or witnessed harassment, they are to notify either the Equity and Inclusion Office, the Human Resources Office, or the Student Development Office.
 The College forbids retaliation against anyone for reporting harassment, assisting in making a harassment complaint, or cooperating in a harassment investigation.
-If an employee feels he/she has been retaliated against, he/she is to notify the Human Resources Office or Equity and Inclusion Office.
+If an employee or student feels they have been retaliated against, they are to notify the Human Resources Office or Equity and Inclusion Office.

-4. An employee who believes he/she was subjected to harassment must file his/her complaint within sixty (60) days after he/she believes the incident(s) occurred.
+An employee who believes they were subjected to harassment must file their complaint within sixty (60) days after they believes the incident(s) occurred.

-5. The Human Resources Office, Equity or Inclusion Office or Student Development Office shall thoroughly investigate the allegations of harassment promptly and thoroughly to determine validity.
+The Human Resources Office, Equity or Inclusion Office or Student Development Office shall thoroughly investigate the allegations of harassment promptly and thoroughly to determine validity.
 A thorough investigation will follow, and the complainant will be contacted (within 14 days from the complaint file date) of the College’s findings.

-b.
-Employees who do not cooperate in the investigation may subject themselves to disciplinary action up to and including termination of employment or dismissal from the College.
+Employees or students who do not cooperate in the investigation may subject themselves to disciplinary action up to and including termination of employment or dismissal from the College.

-c.
 Upon the completion of the investigation, the validity of the harassment charge will be determined.
 The Human Resources Office or the Equity and Inclusion Office shall then make a recommendation to the President for further action.
 If an investigation confirms that a violation of the policy has occurred, the College will take corrective action, including discipline, up to and including immediate termination of employment or dismissal from the College.

 Reproduced in full: